ForEvolve/forevolve.github.io/_drafts/en/2021-02-05-learn-coding-with-dot-net-core-part-1.md

 There are several building blocks in that one line of code.
 Don't worry if you don't remember or grasp every detail or term just yet.
 Coding is like playing with LEGO<sup>&reg;</sup>.
-You just need to understand how to connect the blocks and you are good to go.
+You just need to understand how to connect the blocks, and you are good to go.
-Of course there is a lot of learning to do, but that's part of the fun.
+Of course, there is a lot of learning to do, but that's part of the fun.

 The first thing that I'd like to point out is the last character, the `;`.
 That character represents the end of a **statement** (the end of a line of code if you wish).
 A statement is an instruction that tells the program to do something, an action, a command.
 That's the type of code that we write the most.
-In C# it is mandatory to add the `;` after a statement or the code will not compile.
+In C#, it is mandatory to add the `;` after a statement, or the code will not compile.

-> **More info:** in C# we write text (code) that gets compiled into an intermediate language (IL).
+> **More info:** in C#, we write text (code) that gets compiled into an intermediate language (IL).
 > That IL code is then executed by the .NET runtime.
-> The compilation is the transformation of the text (our code) to that IL language, getting closer to what computers understand.
+> The compilation is transforming the text (our code) to that IL language, getting closer to what computers understand.
-> This is mandatory step but it will be done almost seamlessly by the SDK as we are about to explore.
+> This is a mandatory step, but it will be done almost seamlessly by the SDK as we are about to explore.

-Let's now dissect more of that line of code, starting by the identifiers.
+Let's now dissect more of that line of code, starting with the identifiers.

 ## Identifiers